 Every year, 30,000 Queenslanders are hospitalised due to heart disease.
 If they are lucky enough, they get to return home.
 However, with the risk of a major complication such as a heart attack, they need to be monitored closely.
 Often, this involves returning to heart clinics and hospitals regularly for checkups and assessments.

-With such a large amount of patients every year needing to return to hospital for clinics as a precaution the waiting lists can be months.
-Without any other option to monitor these patients, some of the sickest miss out on the care they need while clinicians attend to ultimately unnecessary hospital visits.
-These waiting lists are not just as a burden on the hospital system, but also a huge risk factor for these patients that may need urgent attention.
+With such a large amount of patients revisiting hospital for clinics as a precaution, waiting lists for appointments can be months.
+This means some of those most in need of care miss out on important checkups.
+These waiting lists are not just as a burden hospitals as they grow, but are also a huge risk for patients who may, unknowingly, need urgent attention.

-To alleviate this issue, the project team have designed home-based monitoring system that will tell doctors how the patient is tracking, and give them an indication of the patient’s blood pressure, heart rate, weight and medication remotely, so they can make an informed decision on whether the patient really needs to return for a check-up.
+Malcolm and his team have designed home-based heart failure monitoring app that will tell doctors how the patient is tracking.
+The app will give them an indication of the patient’s blood pressure, heart rate, weight and medication remotely.
+This will allow them to make an informed decision on whether the patient needs to return for a checkup.

-If successful, this project will not only reduce unnecessary visits to the clinic, but will help to stop hospital readmissions and emergency visits.
-It will also help to improve the quality of life for these patients suffering from heart disease; instead of spending their days waiting for a follow-up appointment and worrying about their condition, they’ll know how they are tracking and be able to spend their time doing the things they love.
+If successful, this project will not only reduce unnecessary visits to clinics, but will help reduce hospital readmissions by alerting medical staff when a patient may be at risk of heart complications.
+The mobile app will also help to improve the quality of life for patients suffering from heart disease.
+Instead of spending their days waiting for a follow-up appointment and worrying about their condition, they’ll know how they are tracking and be able to spend their time doing the things they love.